 - Bake for 45 minutes, or until a toothpick inserted into the center comes out clean.
 Cool on a rack completely before cutting brownies.

 Low Carb and Keto Sweets: Strawberry Panna Cotta

-This one is an elegant dessert to serve to your Valentine at a fancy dinner.
+This one is an elegant dessert.
 Although it looks fussy, it is actually quite easy if you just get the right mold and are patient.
 It’s one of many low carb and keto sweets that includes fruit.
 Click here for the recipe

 Low Carb and Keto Sweets: Chocolate Truffles with Pistachio Coating